Accurizing: Clearances and Tolerances

 The terms "clearance" and "tolerance" are very often confused and misused.
 Clearance is the distance between the surfaces of mating parts.
 Tolerance is the allowable variation of a dimension from its nominal (desired) value.

 For example, a bolt with an outside diameter (OD) of 0.697 inches which is operating in a receiver with a bolt raceway inside diameter (ID) of 0.702 has a clearance of 0.005 inches.
-If the bolt OD has a nominal OD of 0.698 and a tolerance of +/- 0.001, then the bolt OD can randomly vary from 0.697 to 0.699 along its length, which will allow the bolt clearance in the 0.702 diameter raceway to vary from 0.005 to 0.003.
-Further, if the raceway also has a tolerance of +/- 0.001 from the nominal of 0.702, then its ID can vary from 0.701 to 0.703 along its length.
+If the bolt OD has a nominal OD of 0.698 and a tolerance of ±0.001, then the bolt OD can randomly vary from 0.697 to 0.699 along its length, which will allow the bolt clearance in the 0.702 diameter raceway to vary from 0.005 to 0.003.
+Further, if the raceway also has a tolerance of ±0.001 from the nominal of 0.702, then its ID can vary from 0.701 to 0.703 along its length.
 That combination of tolerances can allow the bolt clearance to vary from 0.002 to 0.006.
-The point at which the 0.002 clearance occurred would likely cause binding and malfunction in most operational environments.
+The point at which the 0.002 clearance occurs would likely cause binding and malfunction in most operational environments.

 To ensure consistent, repeatable lockup, clearances between moving parts must be kept to the smallest value that will allow proper operation of the mechanism.
 This goal can be achieved by carefully hand selecting parts and precisely fitting them together, or by manufacturing new parts (bolt, receiver, barrel, etc. to precise dimensions using much tighter tolerances than production components.
 The best fits are generally attained by selecting slightly oversized parts (or altering stock parts to form an interference fit) and then lapping the mating surfaces to attain the desired fit (clearance).

 Clearances cannot be too tight, however, or functionality will be compromised; this is very important in automatic and semi-automatic firearms, where there is a certain amount of energy extracted from the firing of the cartridge that must be used to cycle the action.
 Overly tight clearances mean that there is no place for lubricant and dirt to be, and this can bind the parts.
 However, except for cost considerations, it is always beneficial to minimize the tolerances applied to the manufacture of mating parts.

 In some cases, stock parts are not sufficient for the task of producing a finished product with sufficiently tight clearances.
 In this case, it may be necessary to use specially fabricated parts, built either with minimal clearances (but to a very tight tolerance), or parts that are oversized and intended for hand fitting.